 Disclaimer: The following information is not medical advice.
-For medical advice, please speak with your physician.
+It is only meant for educational purposes.
+Please speak with your physician for medical advice.
 Additionally, please see the Center for Disease Control website for current information on the evolution of the pandemic in your state and country.

 Is There a Best Face Mask for Coronavirus?

 The CDC has recommended that all Americans cover their nose and mouth, not invest in an N95 mask.
 In fact, the federal government advises Americans to save medical PPE (personal protective equipment) for healthcare and other essential workers so as not to worsen the current PPE shortage.

 More specifically, the CDC recommends covering one’s nose and mouth, which may be accomplished with a variety of different gear.
 In other words, a medical face mask for coronavirus — such as an N95 model —may not be recommended for everyone.
 For medical advice, please see your physician.